LaunchCodeEducation/csharp-web-dev-curriculum/content/web-api-rest/studio/_index.md

 ### Fork and Clone the API Source Code

-With Postman installed, we're ready to fork and clone the [CodingEvents API](https://github.com/LaunchCodeEducation/coding-events-api/tree/1-sqlite).
+With Postman installed, we're ready to fork and clone the [CodingEvents API](https://github.com/LaunchCodeEducation/coding-events-api/).
 Although it is implemented differently from CodingEvents MVC, you will find that most of the features from the MVC application have been supported through endpoints in the API.

 {{% notice blue "Note" "rocket" %}}
 Our focus in this course is on operations and as such we will not be going into the development of the API.
 However, feel free to explore the source code if you are curious about the similarities and differences between the .NET MVC and API implementations.
 {{% /notice %}}

 Let's begin by forking and cloning the repo onto our machine.
 In your Powershell or terminal window, move into a directory where you plan to save your local copy of the API codebase.

-For this studio, we want to have the `1-sqlite` branch checked out.
-This branch has an API with a single (`CodingEvent`) resource and a built-in SQLite database.

 {{% notice blue "Note" "rocket" %}}
 Including a SQLite database in this project means you don't need to have your MySQL server running to test the API.
 We won't get into what this looks like and instead just concentrate on testing the API endpoints.